erhanbaris/EasyLang/README.md

 # EasyLang
 It is a programming language that has begun to be developed for testing purposes.
 It is still in development and it is not stable at this time.
+It contains tiny stack based virtual machine for fast code execution.

 ![EasyLang](EasyLang.gif)